zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/tutorial-bulk-operations.md

 ## Definition
 Bulk operations method gives you additional flexibility by allowing to customize options such as primary key, columns, include childs entities and more.

-They are also faster than BulkSaveChanges since they don’t use the ChangeTracker and doesn’t call the DetectChanges method.
+They are also faster than BulkSaveChanges since they don't use the ChangeTracker and doesn't call the DetectChanges method.

 Bulk Operations Available:
 - [BulkInsert](/bulk-insert)